Import/Export

 Import meshes

-If you have multiple meshes in PLY or OBJ format you can import them in Rubens Admin.
-Therefore, navigate to Dashboard > Catalogs
+If you have multiple meshes, you can import them in Rubens Admin by following these steps:

 Note: Meshes with the same name, regardless of PLY/OBJ extension, are then overwritten.
 The changes should be visible immediately the next time the configurator is called, but sometimes the caching can cause the changes in the overwritten meshes to be visible only after up to 1 hour.